elnkosc/cryptrade/readme.md

 The classes for these exchanges are offered through an abstract factory so you can transparently switch in your client program between the different exchanges (or use them in parallel).

+The main interfaces are synchronous.
+The Ticker & Account interfaces include asynchronous interfaces.

 cryptrade.py is a sample program that is added to show the usage of this package.
 It's operation can be directed using commandline parameters.
 ~~~~
 usage: cryptrade.py [-h] [-c {eur,btc}] [-d TRADE_DELTA] [-a TRADE_AMOUNT]